If you are considering a cruise with either P&O Cruises or Royal Caribbean you may be wondering how the cruise lines compare.

 P&O Cruises vs Royal Caribbean – Passenger Demographics

-Cruisers who are not from the UK are welcome to cruise with P&O Cruises but they should be aware that the majority of passengers on board will be from the UK.
+Cruisers who are not from the UK are welcome to cruise with P&O Cruises – but they should be aware that the majority of passengers on board will be British.

 I would strongly recommend P&O cruises to guests from outside of the UK who want to experience a British cruise.

-The majority of cruises for P&O Cruises cruise from the UK.
-Royal Caribbean have cruise ships stationed all over the world and also have cruise ships occasionally based in the UK.
+Royal Caribbean have cruise ships stationed all over the world .
+Often they also have a cruise ship based in the UK.

 |P&O Cruises||Mostly from the UK (or including UK flights)|

-P&O cruise worldwide but the majority of cruises either leave from the UK or include flights that go from the UK.
+P&O cruises worldwide, but the majority of cruises either leave from the UK or include flights that go from the UK.

-It is assumed that the majority of passengers on a P&O cruise will be British so will either want to cruise from the UK or book a cruise package which includes flights from the UK.
+It is assumed that the majority of passengers on a P&O cruise will be British, so will either want to cruise from the UK or book a cruise package which includes flights.

-P&O also cruise to the Norwegian Fjords, northern Europe, the Mediterranean, Canary Islands, and more.
+P&O also cruise to the Norwegian Fjords, Northern Europe, the Mediterranean, the Canary Islands, and more.